How Aboriginal Kids Learn best

 You will require a Crackerjack Education subscription to access the complete Indigenous Knowledge Circle Training module.

-Click here to purchase a subscription and accreditation access.
+Click here to purchase a subscription.

 PROFESSIONAL DEVELOPMENT & CRACKERJACK EDUCATION

 This new and continuous Indigenous learning platform from Crackerjack Education is designed to make it easier to navigate the job of teaching.
 It offers a shared space for exchanging culturally safe content, knowledge and experience.

 This groundbreaking course clearly and easily guides educators on how to become an accomplished teacher of Ancient Australia.
 It utilises the vast array of Crackerjack Education resources and the philosophies of Ancient Indigenous culture as the tools for teachers to access and follow along.

 Based on six years of Australian research, we are excited to offer an Indigenous learning environment that is fun and positive, and provides an authentic framework for educators to work within across all ages and subject areas.

 - How can CHIP fit into Australia’s Education System

 - What is the Teaching and Learning Strategies of a Collective Mindset child?